-Crisp fried onions are one of the main ingredients used in making of Korma.
-Here I used the homemade pan-fried onions.
-First, finely slice your onions with the help of cutter.
+Crisp fried onions are one of the main ingredients used in the making of Korma.
+Here I used homemade pan-fried onions.
+First, finely slice your onions with the help of a cutter.
 Then fry them in oil until golden or crispy.
-Or you can also use the store bought crispy fried onions.
+Or you can also use the store-bought crispy fried onions.

-Make sure not to over fry them, as they will look darker and gives the gravy burnt flavor and dark brownish color instead of royal red color.
+Make sure not to over-fry them, as they will look darker and gives the gravy a burnt flavour and dark brownish colour instead of royal red colour.